 Love waterfall's name comes from a love story of a fairy with a local man

 Only 2 kilometers from the downtown, Cat Cat is close enough for a short trek.
 This village was formed in the 19th century as a residence of the Black H’Mong.
 They built their houses on the mountainside and cultivated surrounds.
 Step up the stone path, you can see small shops with a variety of products such as weaving fabric, silver jewelry, and agricultural utensils.
 Along with the picturesque scenery and typical ethnic ambiance, Cat Cat people still well maintain their traditional handicrafts, make their village one of the most appealing attractions of Sapa.

-Where to expose the culture, tradition, and daily life of the local is better than a market?
-Especially, with a typical northern mountainous area like Sapa, markets are certainly places that you shouldn’t pass over.
-Here, markets are not only for trading but also the community center for ethnic people to gather, catch up with the latest news, or just for some talks.
-That means, you can easily capture colorful traditional dress, abundant local products, an opulent and featured culture of many different hill tribes just in one place.
+Where to expose the culture, tradition, and daily life of the locals is better than a market?
+Especially, with a typical northern mountainous area like Sapa, markets are places that you shouldn’t pass over.
+Here, markets are not only for trading but also for the community center for ethnic people to gather, catch up with the latest news, or just for some talks.
+That means you can easily capture colorful traditional dress, abundant local products, an opulent and featured culture of many different hill tribes just in one place.

 Beautiful colors in Bac Ha Market, Sapa